8 Years Later, I Finally Feel Like I'm Over My Ex

 ”

-Acceptance is the word that hits home for me because somewhere along the line I moved on.
+Acceptance is the word that hits home for me because, somewhere along the line, I moved on.
 That’s an unsatisfying sentence to write.
-I wish there’d been a startling epiphany or moment of clarity that made me realise Matt and I shouldn’t be together.
+I wish there’d been a startling epiphany or moment of clarity that made me realize Matt and I shouldn’t be together.
 But there wasn’t one.
 I just don’t feel the burning temptation to message him anymore.

 I think it’s been a gradual process.
 For one thing, he's with someone new.
 She's beautiful, with incredible skin — the sort that leaves me tracing my fingertips over the milia on my forehead whenever I see a picture of her — and they stand so close in photos it's like they're fusing into one person.
 They look right together.

 Maybe it's because I needed him to be in a relationship that looks — from Instagram, at least — like it could be for the long haul.
-Maybe it’s because I recently realised I’m demisexual (the experience of feeling sexual attraction only after establishing an emotional bond with a partner), which in turn has helped me to understand why I’ve so often struggled to feel the sexual attraction I had with Matt with anyone else.
-Maybe it’s because I'm finally feeling centred and purposeful in a career that feels right for me, after years of feeling adrift in a stream of jobs that were 'just for now'.
+Maybe it’s because I recently realized I’m demisexual (the experience of feeling sexual attraction only after establishing an emotional bond with a partner), which in turn has helped me to understand why I’ve so often struggled to feel the sexual attraction I had with Matt with anyone else.
+Maybe it’s because I'm finally feeling centered and purposeful in a career that feels right for me, after years of feeling adrift in a stream of jobs that were "just for now."
 Maybe it’s all these things, and some other factors that I’m not even aware of yet.

 I now know that if we'd got back together, it wouldn't have been the right thing for either of us.
-I couldn’t accept this before but somewhere along the way I relinquished my grip on the idea that he and I should be in a relationship.
+I couldn’t accept this before, but I have since relinquished my grip on the idea that he and I should be in a relationship.
 I’m feeling happier than I've felt for nearly eight years.

 I’m not sure who I’ll be without the part of me that longed to be with Matt.
 I haven’t been that person since I was 19.
 But so far it feels good.
 Finally, I’ve remembered how to breathe on my own.